MrsSima/Performance-Review-App/README.md

 # Peformance Review Input App
+This is a dummy app for performance review.

+It has admin view and user view.
+Admin can read user's review and assign review to any user.
+User can see pending reviews and submit once finish.

 To run the app, please run the server side and the frontend side.

 ## Running server side